The Layoff Guide

 You must have earned at least $2,028 in your highest quarter.

-• You must be unemployed through no fault of your own
+• You separated from your Texas job through no fault of your own

-• You must have earned enough wages during your base period
+• You earned at least $2,028 in your highest base period quarter

-• You must register on WorkInTexas.com
+• You register on WorkInTexas.com, required for benefits

-How to File for Unemployment in Texas — Step by Step
+How to File for Unemployment in Texas, Step by Step

 1. 1Visit twc.texas.gov and select 'Apply for Benefits'